OracularIS/smartdashboard/docs/02-getting-started.md

 ## Step 3 — Open your dashboard

-Once inside a tenant, you can open the **Dashboard** page and pick a dashboard.
+Once inside a tenant, you can open the **Dashboards** page and pick a dashboard.

 See: [Dashboards Page](./06-dashboards-page.md)